Applying a Random-Key Optimizer on Mixed Integer Programs: General Mixed Integer Programs

 In this section, we focus on the class of linear mixed-integer programs (MILPs).
-Applications of MILPs can be found, e.g., in production planning (including job-shop scheduling), scheduling (e.g., vehicle scheduling in transportation networks), and telecommunication network design, among others.
+Applications of MILPs include production planning (e.g., job-shop scheduling), scheduling (e.g., vehicle scheduling in transportation networks), and telecommunication network design, among others.

 Generically, MILPs can be formalized in compact form as

 where the cost vector $c \in \mathbb{R}^n$ specifies the objective function, the matrix $A \in \mathbb{R}^{m \times n}$ together with the vector $b \in \mathbb{R}^m$ describes the constraints, the vectors $l, u \in \mathbb{R}^n$ give the lower and upper variable bounds, respectively, and $\mathcal{I} = \{1, ..., p\} \subseteq [n]$ refers to the index set of integer variables.
 For $p = n$, we recover an integer linear program (ILP) known to be NP-hard \citep{Karp1972}.
 The latter reduces to 0/1 programming if all variables are binary.
 The size of the problem is typically quantified by the number of variables $n$ and the number of constraints $m$.
 While any point $x \in \mathbb{R}^n$ is a (complete) assignment, feasible assignments are those that satisfy all the constraints specified in Eq. \eqref{eq:milp}, and an optimal assignment (or solution) refers to a feasible assignment that also minimizes the objective \citep{boyd2004convex}.